 - We are a diverse learning and teaching community committed to improving individual life and society through high-quality, accessible educational programs and engaged learning opportunities.

-The teacher population of 157 teachers has stayed relatively flat over five years.
+The teacher population of 337 teachers has grown by 71% over five years.

 |John A Logan College||(IL) Community College Avg.|

 |Carnegie Classification||Associate's Colleges: High Vocational & Technical-High Nontraditional||Associate's Colleges: Mixed Transfer/Vocational & Technical-High Nontraditional|